huggingface/transformers/docs/source/en/perf_torch_compile.md

 `compile()` comes with multiple modes for compiling, which essentially differ in compilation time and inference overhead. `max-autotune` takes longer than `reduce-overhead` but results in faster inference.
 Default mode is fastest for compilation but is not as efficient compared to `reduce-overhead` for inference time.
 In this guide, we used the default mode.

-We have benchmarked `torch.compile` with different computer vision models, tasks, different types of hardware and batch sizes. `torch` version used in this benchmark is 2.0.1.
+We benchmarked `torch.compile` with different computer vision models, tasks, types of hardware, and batch sizes on `torch` version 2.0.1.

 ## Benchmarking code